dereuromark/cakephp-tinyauth/docs/Authorization.md

 ## Enabling

-Assuming you already have authentication set up correctly you can enable authorization in your controller's `beforeFilter` like this example:
+Assuming you already have authentication set up correctly you can enable authorization in your controller's `beforeFilter()` method like this example:

 ```php
 // src/Controller/AppController